jeffboody/libvkk/readme.md

 { 0, 1, 3 } then the vkk\_renderer\_bindUniformSets()
 function must be called twice with the uniform sets { 0, 1 }
 and { 3 } to meet the requirements of the underlying Vulkan API.
 Only the uniform sets for the shaders referenced by the current graphics pipeline need to be bound.

+Note that _Qualcomm_ devices seem to drop rendering commands when the set indexes are not continuous so it is recommended to bind unused sets to avoid this scenario.

 	void vkk_renderer_bindUniformSets(vkk_renderer_t* self,
 	                                  uint32_t us_count,